 We have agreed to issue to Aegis or its designees warrants to purchase up to a total of 1.0% of the Class A ordinary shares sold in this offering (excluding the shares sold through the exercise of the over-allotment option).
 Such warrants and underlying ordinary shares are included in this prospectus.
-The warrants are exercisable at \$18.375 per share (150% of the public offering price per ordinary share) commencing on a date which is six (6) months from the commencement of sales of the offering under this prospectus and expiring on a date which is no more than two (2) years from the commencement of sales of the offering under this prospectus and expiring on a date which is no more than two (2) years from the commencement of sales of the offering in compliance with FINRA Rule 5110.
+The warrants are exercisable at \$ per share (150% of the public offering price per ordinary share) commencing on a date which is six (6) months from the commencement of sales of the offering under this prospectus and expiring on a date which is no more than two (2) years from the commencement of sales of the offering in compliance with FINRA Rule 5110.
 The warrants have been deemed compensation by FINRA and are therefore subject to a 6-month lock-up pursuant to Rule 5110 of FINRA.
 The underwriter (or its permitted assignees under the Rule) will not sell, transfer, assign, pledge, or hypothecate these warrants or the ordinary shares underlying these warrants, nor will it engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days from the commencement of sales of the offering.
 The warrants may be exercised as to all, or a lesser number of ordinary shares and will provide for cashless exercise in the event there is not an effective registration statement for the underlying shares.
-Such warrants will provide for registration right provided will not be greater than five years from the commencement of sales of the public offering in compliance with FINRA Rule 5110(g)(8)(C).
+Such warrants will provide for registration rights upon request, in certain cases.
+The sole demand registration right provided will not be greater than five years from the commencement of sales of the public offering in compliance with FINRA Rule 5110(g)(8)(C).
 The piggyback registration rights provided will not be greater than seven years from the commencement of sales of the public offering in compliance with FINRA Rule 5110(g)(8)(D).
 The warrants will have anti-dilution terms that are consistent with FINRA Rule